-If you have received an offer of conditional admission to a graduate degree program at USask, you can now choose to enroll in Graduate Bridging to meet the English language proficiency requirement.
+If you have received an offer of conditional admission to a graduate degree program at USask, you can apply to be placed in Graduate Bridging to meet the English language proficiency requirement.

 Graduate Bridging combines English language study with a graduate class, allowing you to finish your advanced English studies while applying your language skills in a real academic setting.